CO1: DogWise – Stage 1

 - How to motivate owners.

-- How to run successful puppy classes.
+- How to run successful puppy and dog training classes.

 - How to accommodate special needs dogs or owners into your training classes.

 If you are already running a training class, or thinking of starting one, then this course is for you.
-Packed full with fresh and practical techniques, advice and ideas that cut to the quick of running great dog training classes, this course will give you the resources you need to kick-start your business.
+Packed full of fresh and practical techniques, advice and ideas that cut to the quick of running great dog training classes, this course will give you the resources you need to kick-start your business.

-WHAT THE STUDENT WILL LEARN:
+WHAT THE STUDENT WILL LEARN

 We explore the history of man’s relationship with dogs through the ages.
 This includes a comprehensive study of different breeds and types of dogs, their domestication, and original function as working dogs, as well as the subsequent changes occurring due to selective breeding and the impact this is having on modern dogs and owners.
 This unit also explores the pet’s physical and behavioural development, as well as the impact crucial early learning has on their overall behaviour.
 We discuss dominance – the myths, the misconceptions and the damage this old-fashioned belief system wreaks on the emotional well-being of our companion animals.

-In Unit 2 we investigate the importance of training – including focusing on important questions like why one should do training, the various details involved in establishing not only the type of class, but also the training methods employed as well as why motivational training is fast becoming the preferred technique applied.
+In Unit 2 we investigate the importance of training – including focusing on important questions like why people should do training, the various details involved in establishing not only the type of class, but also the training methods employed as well as why motivational training is fast becoming the preferred technique applied.
 This unit also focuses on important practical aspects such as choosing a venue, home visits vs. class training, puppy vs. adult training, etc. and safety considerations in all the aspects of practical dog training.

 Unit 3 focuses on the owners and their role in training and behaviour modification.
 We explore various teaching and learning styles, and how to ensure that the client’s needs are fulfilled.
 This unit also includes how to assess dogs and deal with special dogs as well as owner expectations and use motivation and progression to accomplish your goals in both the class and private training lesson scenarios.